-> The added nourishment of poultry and eggs can go far to prevent hunger across the country, and many parts of Mexico have shown strong demand for poultry.
+The added nourishment of poultry and eggs can help prevent hunger across the country, where there is a strong demand for poultry.

-Hatching Hope will leverage the growing demand for cage-free eggs in Mexico to enable smallholder farmers to earn an income by connecting them to sustainable and profitable markets.
-By building on the social capital and poultry production skills from a previous Heifer International project, Hatching Hope Mexico will advise farmer groups on how to become profitable, independent market actors.
+Hatching Hope will leverage the growing demand for cage-free eggs in Mexico, as it connects smallholder farmers to sustainable and profitable markets that will enable them to increase their income.
+Building on the social capital and poultry production skills they learned from a previous Heifer International project, farmer groups will work with Hatching Hope Mexico to increase their profit and become independent market actors.

-In the first two and a half years, Hatching Hope aims to improve the livelihoods of smallholder poultry households in Chiapas, Oaxaca, and Puebla through scaling up their flocks, building farmer groups’ business skills, and creating sustainable connections to formal markets.
+In the first two and a half years of implementation, Hatching Hope aims to improve the livelihoods of smallholder poultry households in Chiapas, Oaxaca, and Puebla by scaling up their flocks, building farmer groups’ business skills, and creating sustainable connections to formal markets.

-Cargill teams have been at work in Mexico too, providing animal nutrition expertise and solutions to farmers and businesses across the country.
+Cargill teams have been working in Mexico, providing animal nutrition expertise and solutions to farmers and businesses across the country.

-Hatching Hope in Mexico will continue to work with these small-scale producers to improve poultry production and living incomes.
-We will also help them connect to markets and increase awareness of the nutritional value of poultry.
+Hatching Hope in Mexico will continue to work with these smallholder farmers to improve poultry production and increase incomes.
+They will be connected to markets and trained to increase their knowledge about the nutritional value of poultry.

 Hatching Hope launched in Mexico in August 2019.